Call Her Mom: Plot

 A waitress becomes housemother for a college fraternity.
 The setting is Beardsley College, where Alpha Rho Epsilon House (the Greek letters are APE) is a party-all-the-time fraternity.
 The housemother has quit because she cannot control their wild behavior.
 Twelve other housemothers had left before her.

 Connie Stevens enters as a waitress fed up with her job.
 She loudly quits during a busy rush at the restaurant.
 The fraternity brothers witness her quitting and offer her a job as housemother.

 The fraternity members expect that she will be lenient, but she takes her role as housemother seriously and lays down the law.
-She also gets involved with the national women's liberation movement, which causes a rift with the conservative college dean, played by Van Johnson.
+She also gets involved with the national women's liberation movement, which causes a rift with the conservative college president, played by Van Johnson.
 Beardsley College experiences picketing and protests like other American universities in 1972.

 Mini-skirt clad Connie Stevens sings "Come On-a My House" and provides the sexual tension in the all-male fraternity.
 Jim Hutton and Charles Nelson Reilly are the co-stars.
 Mike Evans, who co-starred in All in the Family and The Jeffersons as Lionel Jefferson, also appeared as a fraternity member.